solidusio/solidus_bolt/README.md

 gem 'solidus_bolt'
 ```

-Bundle your dependencies and run the installation generator:
+Bundle your dependencies and run the installation generator (before running the following command, we recommend setting up the environment variables and seeds as described in the sections below):

 ```shell
 bin/rails generate solidus_bolt:install